 - mental confusion

 The best way to keep electrolytes balanced in your body is by paying attention to your thirst.
 Staying hydrated is key to maintaining a balance of electrolytes.
-Water is the most natural choice for hydration and replenishing these essential minerals with Lyte Balance will help you maintain a constant stable electrolyte level.
+Water is the most natural choice for hydration - replenish essential minerals with Lyte Balance to help you maintain stable electrolyte levels.